laravel/docs/sail.md

 <a name="introduction"></a>
 ## Introduction

 Laravel Sail is a light-weight command-line interface for interacting with Laravel's default Docker configuration.
 Sail provides a great starting point for building a Laravel application using PHP, MySQL, and Redis without requiring prior Docker experience.
+Laravel Sail is supported on macOS, Linux, and Windows (via WSL2).

 At its heart, Sail is the `docker-compose.yml` file and the `sail` script that is stored at the root of your project.
 The `sail` script provides a CLI with convenient methods for interacting with the Docker containers defined by the `docker-compose.yml` file.

 <a name="installation"></a>
 ## Installation & Setup

 Laravel Sail is automatically installed with all new Laravel applications so you may start using it immediately.
-To learn how to create a new Laravel application, please consult Laravel's [installation documentation](/docs/{{version}}/installation).
+To learn how to create a new Laravel application, please consult Laravel's [installation documentation](/docs/{{version}}/installation) for your operating system.

 <a name="configuring-a-bash-alias"></a>
 ### Configuring A Bash Alias